 From June 2019 you can watch the film: On Spatial Sound by Ana Amorós López – a documentary about the Spatial Sound Institute, featuring Camille Roth and Rebekka Meyers installation project.

-‘On Spatial Sound’ is a 1.5-hour documentary on Vimeo about the Spatial Sound Institute in Budapest and the ongoing research with 4DSOUND technology and the ecology of listening.
+‘On Spatial Sound’ on Vimeo is a 1.5-hour documentary about the Spatial Sound Institute in Budapest and the ongoing research with 4DSOUND technology and the ecology of listening.
 Ana Amorós López follows 14 different projects that took place as part of the Institutes Artist Residency Programme throughout 2018, including interviews with Camille Roth and Rebekka Meyer about their project Myths of Electromagnetism (39-45 min.)

 Event: Sound Installation